Land mine: Before explosives

 Some fortifications in the Roman Empire were surrounded by a series of hazards buried in the ground.
 These included goads, 1 ft pieces of wood with iron hooks on their ends; lilia (lilies, so named after their appearance), which were pits in which sharpened logs were arranged in a five-point pattern; and abatis, fallen trees with sharpened branches facing outwards.
-As with modern land mines, they were "victim-operated", often concealed, and formed zones that were wide enough so that the enemy could not do much harm from outside, but were under fire (from spear throws, in this case) if they attempted to remove the obstacles.
+As with modern land mines, they were "victim-operated", often concealed, and complicated attempts by the enemy to remove the obstacles by making them vulnerable to projectiles such as spears.
 A notable use of these defenses was by Julius Caesar in the Battle of Alesia.
 His forces were besieging Vercingetorix, the leader of the Gauls, but Vercingetorix managed to send for reinforcements.
 To maintain the siege and defend against the reinforcements, Caesar formed a line of fortifications on both sides, and they played an important role in his victory.
 Lilies were also used by Scots against the English at the Battle of Bannockburn in 1314, and by Germans at the Battle of Passchendaele in the First World War.